-- 1. Affordability- - a.
+- 8. Affordability - a.
 Price of the lowest generally available non-promotional residential service tier with speeds not less than 25/3 Mbps and no data cap-one point for every \$5 under \$85/month, up to a maximum of 10 points. - b.
-Offering a discounted service tier to low-income customers with speeds not less than 25/3 Mbps and no data cap for a cost that is fully subsidized by the FCC's Affordable Connectivity Program-10 points. - 2.
-Level of demonstrated community support through formation of a publicprivate partnership, local government land, facilities, or matching funds provided, local agreements to take service, response to presubscription campaigns-up to 30 points. - 3.
-Community impact factors-up to 50 points based on impact within the community, for reasons such as: - a.
+Offering a discounted service tier to low-income customers with speeds not less than 25/3 Mbps and no data cap for a cost that is fully subsidized by the FCC's Affordable Connectivity Program.-10 points. - 9.
+Community impact factors-up to 80 points based on impact within the community, for reasons such as: - a.
 The project's location in an area of low or moderate income, high poverty, high unemployment or economic distress; - b.
 The project supports a credible plan to increase broadband adoption and improve digital literacy in the affected communities, especially among populations that have experienced inequities in access to work, education, and health care or health information that resulted from, was made apparent or was exacerbated by the COVID-19 public health emergency; - c.
-The project would provide service that supports a major economic development initiative identified by a regional planning or development council or economic development authority;
+The project would provide service that supports a major economic development initiative identified by a regional planning or development council or economic development authority; - d.

-- d.
 The project supports or implements a recent broadband planning initiative in a county or region; - e.
 The project is coordinated with or builds upon other nearby projects that will provide greater regional benefit; - f.
 The project has strategic partnerships involved in the proposed project, for example, electric utilities, universities, and federal, state, or local agencies; - g.
-The project addresses Targeted premises in a region of the state with high need but relatively few funded projects; or - h.
+The project addresses Targeted premises in a region of the state with high need but relatively few funded projects; - h.
 The project supports adopted state plans or priorities not otherwise addressed by other prioritization factors.

 Projects with a high point value in all three areas, Technical/Operational, Financial, and Broadband Development Impact, will be the highest priorities for available funding.
-The Department may consider other proposed projects to the extent that funds are available.
+The Department may consider other proposed projects to the extent that funds are available and may carry projects over for consideration at a later date.